 \subsection{PPB Synchronization Protocol}

-As explained in Section \ref{PPB_generation}, the PPBs at different nodes may still be different due to transactions with a timestamp near $T$.
-We propose a PPB synchronization protocol with which neighbor nodes exchange information to synchronize their PPBs.
-Fig. \ref{PBB}(a) illustrates the protocol.
-When Node1 assembles or modifies its PPB, it sends out a $checkSync$ message, which carries the $BodyHash$, to its neighbors.
-If the receiving Node2 finds that the received $BodyHash$ is different from its own, it sends back all the transactions in its local PPB to Node1.
-In this way, Node1 and Node2 can locate those different transactions\footnote{This transaction localization process can be implemented more efficiently with the algorithms in \cite{graphene}.}.
-With the rule in TSO and treating Node1 and Node2 as a union node for which eligible transactions for either Node1 and Node2 are eligible for the union node, we add all eligible transactions to both PPBs sorted in the order as described in Section \ref{PPB_generation}.
-As a result, we can obtain a synchronized PPB, the union of all the nodes' initial PPB before synchronization.
+As outlined in Section \ref{PPB_generation}, PPBs at different nodes may still differ due to transactions with a timestamp near $T$.
+We propose a simple and secure PPB synchronization protocol with which neighbors exchange information to align their PPBs\footnote{Notably, PPB synchronization protocol also needs additional communication.
+If the nodes reach a consensus about PPB, they need only propagate the block header and use the pre-validation results of PPB to speed up block propagation significantly.}.

+In the PPB synchronization, Node 1, when assembling or modifying its PPB, sends a $checkSync$ message containing the $BodyHash$ to its neighbors, such as Node 2.
+If Node 2 detects the received $BodyHash$ is different from its own, it sends back all the transactions in its local PPB to Node 1.
+In this way, Node 1 and Node 2 can locate those different transactions\footnote{The transaction localization may be improved with the algorithms in \cite{graphene}.}.
+Simply combining the eligible transactions, Node 1 and Node 2 add them to both PPBs sorted with TSO.
+In this way, we can finally obtain a synchronized PPB in theory, which is the union of all the nodes' initial PPBs.

 To deal with the potential of a dishonest node's attack by inserting ineligible transactions in PPB, we modify the above protocol a little.
-When a node finds some transactions in its neighbor's PPB that are not in its own PPB, only the transactions in its local Tx-pool with local timestamps earlier than $T+\delta$ are added to its own PPB.
-For transactions not in its local Tx-pool or transactions with a local timestamp later than $T+\delta$, the node cannot add them into its local PPB.
-Therefore, if an attacking node purposely modifies the timestamps of transactions so that its selected transactions modified timestamps earlier than the threshold $T$, an honest node will reject the invalid transactions, since the local timestamps for these transactions at the honest node are later than $T+\delta$.
-Here $\delta$ is a predetermined parameter to upper bound the transaction propagation delay.
-The work in \cite{ethna} measured that a transaction would take no more than 1 second to propagate to most standard Ethereum nodes, and thus we set $\delta=1$ second.
+When a node finds some transactions in its neighbor's PPB that are not in its own PPB, only the transactions in its local Tx-pool with local timestamps earlier than $T+\Delta$ are added to its own PPB.
+For transactions not in its local Tx-pool or transactions with a local timestamp later than $T+\Delta$, the node cannot add them to its local PPB.
+Therefore, if an attacking node purposely modifies the timestamp of a transaction to be earlier than the threshold $T$, an honest node will reject this invalid transaction since the local timestamp at the honest node is later than $T+\Delta$.
+Here, $\Delta$ is a predetermined parameter to upper bound the transaction propagation delay.
+The work in \cite{ethna} measured that a transaction would take no more than 1 second to propagate to most standard Ethereum nodes, and thus we set $\Delta=1$ second.